-The Board has developed written position descriptions for the Chair of the Board, Chief Executive Officer and Chief Financial Officer.
+The Board has developed written position descriptions for the Chair of the Board, Chief Executive Officer, and Chief Financial Officer.

-The Chair's primary responsibilities include providing leadership to foster effectiveness of the Board, chairing all Board meetings and managing the affairs of the Board and shareholders, and ensuring that the Board is organized properly, functions effectively and meets its obligations and responsibilities.
-The Chair also acts as the primary spokesperson for the Board and ensures that there is effective communication with shareholders, and between the Board and senior management.
+The Chair's primary responsibilities include providing leadership to foster effectiveness of the Board, chairing all Board meetings and managing the affairs of the Board and Shareholders, and ensuring that the Board is organized properly, functions effectively and meets its obligations and responsibilities.
+The Chair also acts as the primary spokesperson for the Board and ensures that there is effective communication with Shareholders, and between the Board and senior management.
 The Chair also acts in an advisory capacity to the CEO in all matters concerning the interests of the Board and works with the CEO in developing and monitoring the progress of strategic plans and in monitoring policy implementation.

 The Chair of each committee of the Board is identified below under the heading "Corporate Governance - Board of Directors - Committees of the Board of Directors".
 The Corporation has not developed written position descriptions for the Chair of each committee.
-The roles and responsibilities of each Chair are delineated by the Board.
 Each Chair provides leadership to its respective committee to assist that committee with operating effectively.